Tar Pit (DC Comics): Fictional character biography

-The younger brother of a local drug lord Jack Monteleone, Joey Monteleone was arrested for armed robbery.
-While serving time, he discovered he had the metahuman ability to inhabit inanimate objects.
-With this ability, he got his kicks by transferring his mind from object (for example, a fire hydrant which he used to spray the Flash in vol. 2, #73) to object until he couldn't move his mind from, of course, a vat of asphalt.
-Now he remains in that hot tar pit while his real body remains unconscious and is being abused by his padded-cellmate in Iron Heights.
+The younger brother of drug lord Jack Monteleone, Joey Monteleone was arrested for armed robbery.
+While serving time at Iron Heights Penitentiary, Joey discovered he was a metahuman with the ability to inhabit inanimate objects.
+Eventually, he became trapped in the form of anthropomorphic asphalt, while his real body remains unconscious in Iron Heights.

-Now in his new form, Tar Pit first caused havoc at a Keystone City ice hockey game, trying to steal the Stanley Cup for himself.
-He was stopped by Flash and Captain Cold, although Cold himself stole the trophy.
-He has appeared sporadically with the other rogues ever since.

-In Infinite Crisis, "Joey" became a member of the Secret Society of Super Villains.

-Most recently, he has been seen among the new Injustice League and is one of the villains featured in Salvation Run.
+In Infinite Crisis, Tar Pit joins the Secret Society of Super Villains.
+He later joins the Injustice League and is one of the villains featured in Salvation Run, where he is exiled to the planet Cygnus 4017.

-In the Blackest Night crossover, Tar Pit is shown with Owen Mercer, visiting his father's grave, accompanying Owen in his search for the Black Lantern version of his father on the grounds that he will be of no interest to the Black Lantern Corps as his tar-based form has no heart for them to take.
+In the Blackest Night crossover, Tar Pit accompanies Owen Mercer in searching for his father George Harkness, who was resurrected as a Black Lantern.
+Tar Pit reasons that he will be of no interest to the Black Lanterns as his tar-based form has no heart for them to take.

 In "The New 52", Tar Pit is shown about to attack Iris West following her defeating Folded Man when Flash appears.
 He thaws out the guards and sends the melted ice towards the villains.

 During the "Forever Evil" storyline, Tar Pit is among the villains driven out of Central City by Gorilla Grodd at the time when the Crime Syndicate of America supposedly killed the Justice League.
-This led to Tar Pit joining up with the Secret Society of Super Villains as he is sent with Gorilla Grodd, Amazo, Archer, Black Bison, the Fearsome Five (Gizmo, Jinx, Mammoth, Psimon, Shimmer), Hyena, Multiplex, Parasite, Plastique, and Typhoon to deal with the rebellion of the Rogues.
-They were sucked into the Mirror World by Mirror Master.
+This led to Tar Pit joining up with the Secret Society of Super Villains as he is sent to deal with the rebellion of the Rogues.
+He and many other villains were sucked into the Mirror World by Mirror Master.

-When Girder initiated a prison break, Tar Pit temporarily breaks out to save Flash before he can be falsely imprisoned by Riddler.

-When a Speed Force storm strikes Central City and turns its citizens into speedsters, Tar Pit is one of a few villains to not leave Central City.

 On the night before Christmas, Tar Pit's nephew and niece were kidnapped by criminals.
 Tar Pit had to rob a toy store to pay their ransom only to be defeated by Kid Flash.
 As Tar Pit is taken to Iron Heights, Kid Flash rescued the children and defeated the criminals.